-This paper examined the rise of international arbitration in the Caribbean, a region where this dispute settlement mechanism has not been traditionally promoted, as seen in the archaic nature of domestic arbitration laws in many jurisdictions.
+This article examined the rise of international arbitration in the Caribbean, a region where this dispute settlement mechanism has not been traditionally promoted, as seen in the archaic nature of domestic arbitration laws in many jurisdictions.
 It revealed that, historically, jurisdictions in the region have not paid particular attention to the promotion of international arbitration.
 For instance, the New York Convention, which was adopted in 1958 and came into force in 1959, has still seldom been adopted in the region.
 Likewise, the region as a whole has not paid much attention to the UNCITRAL Model Law 1985, which was developed to assist states in reforming and modernising their laws on arbitral procedure so as to take into account the particular features and needs of international commercial arbitration in contemporary times.

-Nevertheless, over the past few years there has been an intensification in the promotion of international arbitration with various jurisdictions upgrading their domestic arbitration legislations, the adoption of the New York Convention for the countries who had not previously adopted it and the emergence of several aspiring international arbitration institutions in the region.
-Although The Bahamas, Barbados, Bermuda, British Virgin Islands, Dominican Republic, Jamaica and Trinidad and Tobago are all aspiring to establish international arbitration centres in the region, many jurisdictions in the region remain impervious to this dispute settlement mechanism and its many benefits.
-Yet, maintaining and enhancing political stability, respecting the rule of law and ensuring impartial judiciaries are also all essential elements in enhancing these jurisdictions attractiveness as places for the resolution of commercial disputes.
-Progress in the aforementioned individual jurisdictions coupled with the noble work that OHADAC has undertaken in promoting arbitration, suggests that the Caribbean is no longer simply a place to sit on a beach sipping on the region's finest rums, but increasingly an attractive place to do business as well.
+Nevertheless, over the past few years there has been an intensification in the promotion of international arbitration, with various jurisdictions upgrading their domestic arbitration legislation, the adoption of the New York Convention for countries that had not previously adopted it and the emergence of several aspiring international arbitration institutions in the region.

+Although the BVI has established an international arbitration centre in the region and the Bahamas, Barbados, Bermuda, the Dominican Republic, Jamaica, and Trinidad and Tobago are all aspiring to do the same, the sophistication of the Caribbean region as an arbitration hub is still a work in process.

+Maintaining and enhancing political stability, respecting the rule of law and ensuring impartial judiciaries are also all essential elements in enhancing those jurisdictions' attractiveness as places for the resolution of commercial disputes.
+Progress in the aforementioned individual jurisdictions coupled with the noble work that OHADAC has undertaken in promoting arbitration, suggests that the Caribbean is no longer simply a place to sit on a beach sipping on the region's finest rums, but also an increasingly attractive place to do business and conduct arbitration.